Homeschool Program 2026

 Connor (he/him) joined the Seaport in the summer of 2022, after serving as an AmeriCorps member at Pierce Conservation District.
 It was there that he first dipped his toes into Environmental Education and sharing his passion for the outdoors and wildlife with the students of Pierce County, and hopes to continue that work at the Seaport.
 Connor graduated from Colorado State University with two Bachelor’s degrees in Zoology and Conservation Biology, and then worked at an environmental consulting company in Colorado before moving to Washington State in 2021.
 One of Connor’s main professional goals is to work hands-on with as many animals as possible, and he is excited to pursue that goal as the Salmon Program Manager.
 When away from work, Connor enjoys hiking, birding, reading, playing music, and exploring everything the PNW has to offer.

-Education programs could not run without the work of our amazing seasonal staff members!
-They bring enthusiasm for science and teaching to students of all ages and are dedicated to providing an unforgettable experience.
+Education programs could not run without the work of our amazing volunteers!
+They bring enthusiasm and expertise for science and teaching to students of all ages and are dedicated to providing an unforgettable experience.

 Click below to check out our current staff openings.
 If you are interested in volunteering with Education, please email education@fosswaterwayseaport.org